Mostafa-Elnabawy/Bank_campaign_analysis/README.md

 # [Title]:
 ## Bank_campaing_analysis
 # [Description] :
-### In this project we analyzed campaign marketing data in which new financial services were offered to customers.
+### In this project, we conducted an in-depth analysis of campaign marketing data, focusing on the promotion of new financial services to customers.
+The primary objective was to understand the impact of various features on customer response to the campaign.
-### The aim of the project is to see how different features affect customer response to the campaign.
+### To accomplish our goal, we utilized several key technologies and libraries in Python.
+We leveraged pandas for data manipulation and exploration, matplotlib and seaborn for data visualization, scipy for statistical computations, and statsmodels for building logistic and linear regression models.
 # [Technologies]
 ### python (e.g pandas, matplotlib, seaborn, scipy, statsmodels)
 ### Hyposesis Testing